ozkan/Yakamoz/Readme.md

 # YAKAMOZ
 ![Yakamoz keyboard](Images/yakamoz.png)

 Yakamoz is a 50-key ortholinear keyboard, powered by a Raspberry Pi Pico.
 It consists of 1U keys with an OLED display, buzzer, trackball (optional) and RGB leds.
-It also supports hotswap, which means you can easily change Change with Cherry MX compatible switches
+It also supports hotswap, which means you can easily change with Cherry MX compatible switches

 ## Parts List and Build Guide
 Please find detailed build instructions here: [https://ozkancelik.com/yakamoz/](https://ozkancelik.com/yakamoz/)